clow0007/jomnom/README.md

 # Jomnom

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.
+The project is a food searching web application designed to promote restaurants to users with gamification elements.
+This project is currently maintained by Tan Per Hoong, Low Chern Wey Joshua, Julian Yong, Yong Zi Qian,

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Another alternative to access this web application is through this link: https://jomnom.pages.dev/

 ## Code scaffolding